tezine/Markdowns/Frameworks/Vue/Vue.md

-[TOC]

 # Vue.js

-* Vuejs is a reactive, progressive javascript framework that uses Virtual DOM.
+* Vue.js is a reactive, progressive javascript framework that uses Virtual DOM.
 Its website provides an extensive documentation in [English](https://vuejs.org/v2/guide/) and in [Portuguese](https://br.vuejs.org/v2/guide/).

-* Vuejs can be added into an existing website or create a new one from scratch with Router, Lazy loading and others.
+* Vue.js can be added into an existing website or create a new one from scratch with Router, Lazy loading and others.

 * It can be installed with npm, by unpkg or cdn by simply adding the line below: